How Heroku Works

 Logplex keeps a limited buffer of log entries solely for performance reasons.
 To persist them, and action events such as email notification on exception, use a Logging Add-on, which ties into log drains - an API for receiving the output from Logplex.

-Depending on your dyno formation, some of your dynos will be running the command associated with the web
+Depending on your dyno formation, some of your dynos run the command associated with the web

-process type, and some will be running other commands associated with other process types.
+process type, and some run other commands associated with other process types.

 The dynos that run process types named web